 Freedom of Choice

-When conducting a mediation, the single most important thing is that the parties have freedom to make their own decisions in a comfortable environment free of coercion.
-As mediators we should abstain from passing judgment on our clients and instead merely serve as a guide in facilitating a resolution.
-Meaning, we should never stand as an obstacle to our client’s own self determination.
+When conducting a mediation, the single most important thing is that the parties have the freedom to make their own decisions in a comfortable environment free of coercion.
+As mediators, we should abstain from passing judgment on our clients and instead merely serve as a guide in facilitating a resolution.
+Meaning, we should never stand as an obstacle to our client’s own self-determination.

-Even with divorce attorneys, they are constantly trying to convince their clients to do what THEY think is best.
-Although attorneys are supposed to give their clients the final say, many times they will go to great lengths to persuade their client to do something they might not feel comfortable doing therefore hindering their freedom.
+Even divorce attorneys are constantly trying to convince their clients to do what THEY think is best.
+Although attorneys are supposed to give their clients the final say, many times they will go to great lengths to persuade their clients to do something they might not feel comfortable doing therefore hindering their freedom.